Campus Improvement Plan

 - ESF Levers:

-Strategy 3: Students will complete a course selection process aligned to their career and endorsement path for their 9th grade year.
+Strategy 3: Students will complete course selection processes aligned to their career and endorsement path for their 9th grade school year.

-Strategy's Expected Result/Impact: All students will have a full schedule of courses selected for 9th grade.
+Strategy's Expected Result/Impact: All students will have a full schedule of courses aligned to career and endorsement paths for 9th grade.

 Staff Responsible for Monitoring: Administrators, Counselors